great-expectations/great_expectations/docs/docusaurus/docs/cloud/setup/setup_cloud.md

 ## Next Steps

-Now that you've seen how to implement the GX workflow, it is time to customize the workflow to suit your specific use cases!
-To help with this we have prepared more detailed guides tailored to specific environments and resources.

-To get all the snippets above in one script, visit [GX OSS repository](https://github.com/great-expectations/great_expectations/blob/develop/assets/scripts/gx_cloud/experimental/onboarding_script.py)

-To invite additional team members to the app visit [“Settings” > “Users”](https://app.greatexpectations.io/users).
+Invite team members to GX Cloud [“Settings” > “Users”](https://app.greatexpectations.io/users).

 For more details on installing GX for use with local filesystems, please see: